Defending Those Accused of Infanticide

 Contact a Cambridge Criminal Defense Attorney

 If you have been charged with the murder of a child, contact us at 617-492-0055 at your earliest convenience.
-Kevin J. Mahoney is a Boston, Massachusetts criminal defense lawyer and author of Relentless Criminal Cross-Examination.
+Kevin J. Mahoney is a Massachusetts criminal defense lawyer and author of Relentless Criminal Cross-Examination.

 DiMaio, Vincent J. and Dominick.
 Forensic Pathology, Second Edition, CRC Press, New York, 2001.